Episode 11 of the Exam Study Expert podcast: “Mnemonics, memory magic, and the art of getting things done with Dr Adam Putnam”.

 You can find Adam online at www.adamlputnam.com

 Quick-start guides to popular mnemonics

 For more information about first-letter mnemonics (e.g. acronyms): https://examstudyexpert.com/chunking-and-memory/#acronyms

-For a quick guide to the pegword method: https://examstudyexpert.com/pegword-method/
+Looking for a quick guide to the pegword method? https://examstudyexpert.com/pegword-method/

 For the committed mnemonicist (yes, I’m pretty sure I made that word up) and wanting to learn the major system, Wikipedia has a pretty decent overview to get you started. https://en.wikipedia.org/wiki/Mnemonic_major_system